athir-hakimin/IKB42603-CLOUD-COMPUTING-SECURITY-ESSENTIALS/Lab2-Report.md

 <img width="320" height="170" alt="06b-task4-probe-rerun" src="https://github.com/user-attachments/assets/a25ad65a-6395-4689-9864-1a0f8dad7f65" />

-**Result:** `default-deny-ingress` was created successfully.
-On re-running the probe, the pod was instead rejected by the API server with `Forbidden: failed quota: tenant-a-quota: must specify requests.cpu for probe; requests.memory for probe`.
-This happened because the `tenant-a-quota` `ResourceQuota` from Task 3 requires every pod in the namespace to declare `requests.cpu`/`requests.memory`, and the ad-hoc `probe` pod did not specify them.
-In effect, the `ResourceQuota` admission control blocked the pod before the `NetworkPolicy` even had a chance to be tested — a good illustration of layered isolation controls (compute and network policy both act as independent gates).
-Adding explicit resource requests to the probe pod spec (e.g. `--requests='cpu=100m,memory=32Mi'`) would let the pod be admitted, and the connection would then time out due to `default-deny-ingress`, confirming network isolation is enforced.
+**Result:** The creation of `default-deny-ingress` was successful.
+When the probe was rerun, the API server refused the pod with the message "Forbidden: failed quota: tenant-a-quota: must specify requests.cpu for probe; requests."memory for the probe.
+This occurred because the ad-hoc `probe` pod failed to define the `tenant-a-quota` `ResourceQuota` from Task 3, which requires all pods in the namespace to declare `requests.cpu`/`requests.memory`.
+As a nice example of layered isolation controls, the pod was effectively blocked by the `ResourceQuota` admission control before the `NetworkPolicy` had a chance to be tested (compute and network policy both act as independent gates).
+In order to verify that network isolation is implemented, adding specific resource requests to the probe pod spec (for example, `--requests='cpu=100m,memory=32Mi')` would allow the pod to be accepted.
+The connection would then time out owing to `default-deny-ingress`.

 ---

 ## 7. Task 5 — Storage & Secret Isolation

-A `Secret` was created in each tenant namespace to represent per-tenant sensitive data:
+To represent confidential data specific to each tenant, a `Secret` was defined in each tenant namespace:

 ```
 kubectl -n tenant-a create secret generic data --from-literal=value=SECRET_A
 kubectl -n tenant-b create secret generic data --from-literal=value=SECRET_B
 ```

-A service account, `Role`, and `RoleBinding` scoped to `tenant-a` only were then created so that `app-a` could read secrets in its own namespace only:
+In order for `app-a` to read secrets in its own namespace exclusively, a service account, `Role`, and `RoleBinding` scoped to `tenant-a` only were then created:

 ```
 kubectl -n tenant-a create serviceaccount app-a